figimodi/AM04/docs/project_proposal.md

 ## Implementation Plan
 We would like to implement the following solutions:
-1. Using already existing implementations, try Lenet, AlexNet, ResNet for classification and some other mixture of CNNs architectures.
-2. Implement the literatures’ harmonization architectures (CNN-based, GANs), make a comparison among them, and chose the best one.
+1. Classification Training: we will train a ResNet50 Model (and/or eventually some similar ones in case of poor results with ResNet50) on the existing no-augmented dataset, to evaluate the classification model before the augmentation.
+This evaluation will be used as a comparison afterword.
+2. Segmentation: given the restricted number of images we will manually make masks highlighting the defects.
+3. Generation: apply the linear color transferring methods (modify contrast, light, saturation, …) to the defects from the relative mask.
+4. Image Harmonization Model Training: we will train the Autoencoder based on the Tsai Deep Image Harmonization Model, experimenting with various color transferring techniques.
+5. Dataset Augmentation: we will randomly apply random existing defects on no-defects images, which will then be harmonized with the previously trained model.
+6. Classification Training: we will train a ResNet50 Model on the new augmented dataset.
+7. Evaluation: By testing the classification models we will compare the results obtained with both datasets, augmented and not, supposedly noticing an increase in performance using the augmented one.

 ## Tentative Timeline/Schedule
 Activity Description | Duration
 --- | ---
-Read literature | 1 week
-Analysis of the data | 1 week
-Implementation of the classification networks | 2 week Implementation + experimentation of harmonization algorithms | 1 month Write report | 3 weeks
+Manual segmentation and implementation linear color transfer | 2 week Implementation of the classification networks | 1 week Implementation of the composing algorithm | 1 week Implementation + experimentation of harmonization algorithms | 3 weeks Training the networks and comparing results | 3 weeks Report writing | 3 weeks